lokeshchava/UMBC-DATA606-Capstone/docs/Report.md

 It's not quite surprising that most of the incidents have happened in urban areas as they are always packed with traffic and it's very easy to bump into an accident.
 - Car Make Vs Fraud:
 ![carmakevsfraud_image](Images/carmakevsfraud.png)
-pontiac stands out to be the carmaker for cars that are involved in car accidents as those cars are mostly labeled for lower-end prices with a compromise in some of the safety features like lane detection, auto steering, etc.
+Pontiac stands out to be the carmaker for cars that are involved in car accidents as those cars are mostly labeled for lower-end prices with a compromise in some of the safety features like lane detection, auto steering, etc.
 - Fault Vs Fraud:
 ![faultvsfraud_image](Images/faultvsfraud.png)
 In most of the incidents, the policyholder holds the fault side at 96% clarifying why there are most of the cases involve only one vehicle.